curlie-may/LO_Agent_Bootcamp/README.md

-# LO_Agent_Bootcamp
+# LO_Agent
-Lonely Octopus AI Agent Bootcamp
+Lonely Octopus AI Agent
 The file LO_Week2_code_assignment.py is written using Streamlit.
 It may be run from a terminal using the command: streamlit run LO_Week2_code_assignment.py This launches a window entitled "Research Assistant".